Legal information and referral tip sheets

 Some of the tip sheets – such as the lists of reliable legal information sites and of free or low-cost legal services – can also be helpful to people with legal problems.
 They are easy to print off, so you may want to distribute them in workshops or events.
 We welcome your feedback and suggestions.

-Here are links to the individual tip sheets and referral lists:
+Here are links to the individual tip sheets and referral lists in English - they are also all available in French on our "Fiches-conseils" page.

 - "Detecting legal problems" sets out some common things you might hear clients say when they have a legal problem.
 It also links you to legal information that may be helpful.